find your perfect LLM program

 South African Bursaries & Scholarships For LLM Programs

-South African bursaries and scholarshipsFor students wishing to study an LLM in South Africa, funding your LLM program is a rather contentious issue, as there is currently no facility for government funding.
+South African bursaries and scholarshipsFor students wishing to study an LLM in South Africa, funding your LLM program can be consdiered tricky as there is currently no facility for government funding, however if you do your research you should be able to find some financial assistance.

 Otherwise, searching for South African bursaries and scholarships is a big part of being a student in South Africa, especially a postgraduate LLM student.

-Here’s our roundup on how to go about finding South African bursaries and scholarships as an LLM student in South Africa.
+Here’s our roundup on how to go about finding South African bursaries and scholarships as an LLM student in South Africa, whether you are a home student, an African student or an international student.

 Find an LLM in SOUTH AFRICA